Wheat Mandala Series

 That same summer, the author Mary Shelley, vacationing at Lake Geneva, was forced to stay inside due to the unusually inclement weather.
 Shelley wrote her influential novel Frankenstein (The Modern Prometheus) after engaging in a competition with her traveling companions to see who could write the best horror story.

 Year Without a Summer

-MANMADE FAMINE represents catastrophic human failures that have resulted in mass famines throughout history to present day events, caused by social, economic, and political decisions.
-This includes Stalin’s Five Year Plan of Industrialization and subsequent Holomodor, also referred to the Great Ukranian Genocide in 1932-33, Chariman Mao’s Great Leap Forward involving mandatory agricultural collectivization resulting in the Great Chinese Famine, and finally the current humanitarian crisis in war-torn Yemen in which at least six million people are facing imminent starvation.
+represents catastrophic human failures that have resulted in mass famines throughout history to present day events, caused by social, economic, and political decisions.
+Imagery includes reference to Stalin’s Five Year Plan of Industrialization and subsequent Holomodor (also referred to the Great Ukranian Genocide in 1932-33); Chariman Mao’s Great Leap Forward involving mandatory agricultural collectivization resulting in the Great Chinese Famine; and finally the current humanitarian crisis in war-torn Yemen in which at least six million people are facing imminent starvation.

 PUCCINIA STRIIFORMIS shows the many faces of a plant pathogen from the fungi kingdom that causes stripe rust on wheat, from the Roman god of agricultural disease, to scientific models of spores, to microscopic views of rust cells, as well as the Zagots wheat growth chart and Dr.Andre LaRoche’s RNA data.

 The project was supported by the Data Physicalization Lab at the University of Lethbridge and incorporates data provided by Dr.Jaime Larson and Dr.Andre Laroche from the Lethbridge Research and Development Centre.
 A documentary about the entire Visualizing Agriculture project can be seen online.